ch4r10t33r/hash-zig/README.md

 The hash-zig library includes several built-in programs for demonstration, testing, and performance analysis:

 ### Basic Example (`hash-zig-example`)
-**Purpose**: Demonstrates basic usage of the hash-zig library **Command**: `zig build example` or `zig build run` **Description**: Shows how to generate keypairs, sign messages, and verify signatures using the Rust-compatible implementation.
+**Purpose**: Demonstrates basic usage of the hash-zig library (byte-based) **Command**: `zig build example` or `zig build run` **Description**: Shows how to generate keypairs, sign messages, and verify signatures using the byte-based implementation.
 Includes timing measurements, displays key information (PRF key, tree structure, epoch management), and demonstrates encoding randomness.

-Perfect for understanding the library's core functionality.
+### Field-Native Example (`hash-zig-example-native`)
+**Purpose**: Demonstrates Rust-compatible field-native implementation **Command**: `zig build example-native` **Description**: Shows how to generate keypairs, sign messages, and verify signatures using the field-native implementation with 7-FE Merkle trees.
+This is the **recommended implementation** for Rust compatibility and cross-implementation interoperability.

 ### Performance Benchmark (`hash-zig-benchmark`)
 **Purpose**: Comprehensive performance benchmarking